-Tc 99m Tilmanocept License Revenue.
-During the first six months of 2017, we recognized license revenue of \$100,000 for a non-refundable upfront payment related to the Tc 99m Tilmanocept license and distribution agreement with Sayre Therapeutics in India.
-During the same period in 2016, we recognized \$500,000 of the \$2.0 million non-refundable upfront payment received by the Company related to the Tc 99m Tilmanocept license and distribution agreement for Europe, which the Company was recognizing on a straight-line basis over two years.
+Tc99m Tilmanocept License Revenue.
+During the first nine months of 2017, we recognized license revenue of \$100,000 for a non-refundable upfront payment related to the Tc99m tilmanocept license and distribution agreement with Sayre Therapeutics in India.
+During the same period in 2016, we recognized \$1.2 million of the \$2.0 million non-refundable upfront payment received by the Company related to the Tc99m tilmanocept license and distribution agreement for Europe.
+The Company had been recognizing this revenue on a straight-line basis over two years, however the remaining deferred revenue of \$417,000 was recognized upon obtaining European approval of a reduced-mass vial in September 2016, five months earlier than originally anticipated.
+During the first nine months of 2016, we also recognized \$500,000 of milestone revenue upon obtaining European approval of the reduced-mass vial, as well as \$127,000 reimbursement of certain clinical development costs, in accordance with the terms of the Tc99m tilmanocept distribution agreement for Europe.

 Grant and Other Revenue.
-During the first six months of 2017, we recognized \$1.1 million of grant and other revenue as compared to \$1.6 million in the same period in 2016.
-Grant revenue during the first six months of 2017 was primarily related to SBIR grants from the NIH supporting Manocept and Tc 99m Tilmanocept development.
-Grant revenue during the first six months of 2016 was primarily related to SBIR grants from the NIH supporting NAV4694, Manocept and Tc 99m Tilmanocept development.
-Other revenue for the first six months of 2017 and 2016 included \$31,000 and \$85,000, respectively, of revenue from our marketing partners in Europe and China related to development work performed at their request.
+During the first nine months of 2017, we recognized \$1.3 million of grant and other revenue compared to \$2.1 million in the same period in 2016.
+Grant revenue during the first nine months of 2017 was primarily related to SBIR grants from the NIH supporting Manocept and Tc99m tilmanocept development.
+Grant revenue during the first nine months of 2016 was primarily related to SBIR grants from the NIH supporting NAV4694, Manocept and Tc99m tilmanocept development.
+Other revenue for the first nine months of 2017 and 2016 included \$31,000 and \$85,000, respectively, of revenue from our marketing partners in Europe and China related to development work performed at their request.

 Research and Development Expenses.
-Research and development expenses decreased \$2.2 million, or 54%, to \$1.9 million during the first six months of 2017 from \$4.1 million during the same period in 2016.
-The decrease was primarily due to net decreases in drug project expenses related to (i) decreased NAV4694 development costs of \$1.7 million including decreased manufacturing-related activities, clinical trial costs and licensing costs while we continued our efforts to divest the program; (ii) decreased Tc 99m Tilmanocept development costs of \$542,000 including decreased manufacturing-related activities and regulatory costs; (iii) decreased NAV5001 development costs of \$95,000 related to decreased clinical trial costs and manufacturing-related activities; offset by (iv) increased Manocept development costs of \$395,000 including increased clinical trial costs and pre-clinical testing, offset by decreased licensing costs.
-The decrease was also due to decreased net compensation costs of \$245,000 including salaries and incentive-based awards due to net decreased headcount.
+Research and development expenses decreased \$2.2 million, or 45%, to \$2.8 million during the first nine months of 2017 from \$5.0 million during the same period in 2016.
+The decrease was primarily due to net decreases in drug project expenses related to (i) decreased NAV4694 development costs of \$1.7 million including decreased manufacturing-related activities, clinical trial costs and licensing costs while we continued our efforts to divest the program; (ii) decreased NAV5001 development costs of \$130,000 related to decreased manufacturing-related activities and regulatory costs; (iii) decreased therapeutics development costs of \$125,000 including decreased consulting costs offset by increased internal time; offset by (v) increased Manocept development costs of \$674,000 including increased clinical trial costs and pre-clinical testing, offset by decreased licensing costs.
+The decrease was also due to decreased net compensation costs of \$67,000 including general office expenses and travel.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased \$3.3 million, or 81%, to \$7.3 million during the first six months of 2017 from \$4.0 million during the same period in 2016.
-The net increase was primarily due to increased legal and professional services of \$1.2 million, a loss on disposal of assets related to our previous office space of \$720,000, termination costs related to the arbitration award to Mr. Gonzalez of \$481,000, loss on termination of our previous office lease of \$394,000, and increased general and administrative net compensation costs of \$330,000, including increased incentive-based awards offset by decreased salaries and fringe benefits.
+Selling, general and administrative expenses increased \$3.2 million, or 54%, to \$9.0 million during the first nine months of 2017 from \$5.8 million during the same period in 2016.
+The net increase was primarily due to increased legal and professional services of \$1.2 million, a loss on disposal of assets related to our previous office space of \$720,000, termination costs related to the arbitration award to Mr. Gonzalez of \$481,000, loss on termination of our previous office lease of \$429,000, and increased general and administrative net compensation costs of \$416,000 including increased incentive-based awards offset by decreased salaries and fringe benefits.